open/close all folders

 Anime & Manga

-- The ending of the series proper features Kagome's love for Inuyasha allowing her to travel to the past through what's left of the Bone-Eaters' Well, after it had been erased by Naraku's wish and/or the Shikon Jewel itself.
+- The ending of the series proper features Kagome's love for Inuyasha allowing her to travel to the past through the Bone-Eaters' Well, after it had stopped working for three years following her destruction of the Shikon Jewel.

-- Gurren Lagann: By the second part of the series, love renders you capable of teleportation, and it's weaponised so Simon can Bright Slap Rossiu.
-Although that worked because of Kinon's roantic love for Rossiu and Simon both supporting her love and still considering Rossiu enough of a friend to go Interrupted Suicide on him even after he condemned him to death.
+- Tengen Toppa Gurren Lagann: By the second part of the series, love renders you capable of teleportation, and it's weaponised so Simon can Bright Slap Rossiu out of commiting suicide.
+Although that worked because of Kinon's romantic love for Rossiu and Simon both supporting her love and still considering Rossiu enough of a friend to go Interrupted Suicide on him even after he condemned him to death.
 Love is, of course, far from the only thing in the setting that transcends spacetime, and not to mention there are many kinds of love aside of romance.

 - In the The Book of Bantorra, Colio Tonies falls in love with the centuries-dead "Ever-Laughing Witch" Shiron Byacornaise when he reads her "book" (in this series, a stone tablet in which the memories of a person's lifetime crystallize upon their death) and finds that she had visions of him loving her in the future.